 In recent years, the treatment of cancer has been reshaped by the promise of immuno-oncology therapies.
 These therapies work to harness the patients' own immune system to attack their own cancer tissue.
-The most widely used of these interventions are the immune checkpoint inhibitors, or CPIs, with anti-PD-1 antibodies being the most successful immunotherapies.
+The most widely used of these interventions are the immune checkpoint inhibitors (CPIs), with anti-PD-1 antibodies being the most successful immunotherapies.
 Immune checkpoints are proteins on certain immune cells that regulate the activation, often functioning as on-off switches, of effector cells.
 The success of these CPIs has demonstrated the potential of harnessing the immune system to treat cancer and increased understanding of the sophisticated mechanisms by which cancer evades the immune system.

 Our drug discovery efforts are dedicated to understanding immune resistance pathways with the specific goal of generating differentiated product candidates that restore the immune response against cancer.
-We currently have two clinical-stage product candidates, EOS-448 and inupadenant, each targeting a key mechanism which may inhibit an effective antitumor immune response: the novel checkpoint TIGIT/CD226 pathway, and the adenosine pathway, respectively.
-We believe that both product candidates have the potential to increase patient responses to immunotherapy, including in patients resistant to currently approved CPIs.
+We currently have three clinical-stage product candidates, belrestotug, inupadenant, and EOS-984, each targeting a key mechanism which may inhibit an effective antitumor immune response: the novel checkpoint TIGIT/CD226 pathway for belrestotug, the adenosine pathway for inupadenant, and EOS-984.
+We believe that each product candidate has the potential to increase patient responses to immunotherapy, including in patients resistant to currently approved CPIs.
 We are also using our deep understanding of critical immune resistance pathways to identify new targets and generate additional product candidates that have the potential to be complementary to our current cancer therapies.